|

 The Jefferson disk is also known as the Jefferson Wheel Cipher or the

 Bazeries Cylinder.
-It was invented by Thomas Jefferson in 1795, but
+It was invented in 1795 by the third US president,

 The Jefferson disk was later refined to the M-94